mindfalls/fairfight-muay-thai/README.md

 Contact : [Link](https://wave.webaim.org/report#/https://mindfalls.github.io/fairfight-muay-thai/contact.html)

 ## Performance
 Google Lighthouse in Google Chrome Developer Tools was used to test the performance of the website.
-All aspects performing well.
+All aspects are performing well.

 index :